sulfierry/loki/README.md

             │ ├── nr_chembl_pkidb_descriptors.png# Image displaying descriptors
             │ └── tsne_similarity_4.png # t-SNE visualization of molecular similarity

+## MLmodel

+The `MLmodel` folder in Loki contains a suite of Python scripts designed to facilitate the building and evaluation of machine learning models that predict kinase inhibitor targets based on molecular data.
+These scripts are crafted to handle large datasets efficiently, perform robust data preprocessing, feature extraction, and deploy multiple machine learning algorithms for comparative analysis.

+### Script Descriptions

+- **1_check_data_balance.py**: This script assesses the balance of data classes within the dataset.
+It provides visualizations and statistical measures to ensure the data used in model training is well-distributed, reducing biases towards any particular class.

+- **2_ml_input.py**: Prepares the dataset for machine learning by converting SMILES strings to molecular fingerprints, splitting the dataset into training and testing sets, and applying various preprocessing methods.
+It ensures that the data is ready for effective model training.

+- **3_modelling.py**: Implements multiple machine learning algorithms to evaluate their performance on the dataset.
+This script includes models such as Random Forests, SVM, and Neural Networks.
+It provides tools for cross-validation, performance evaluation, and the ability to save the best-performing models for further use.

 ## Getting Started
 To get started with **Loki**, follow the setup instructions within each directory to properly configure and utilize the tools provided.
 As Loki expands, it will transition from a tool repository to a full-fledged server.